 Definitive therapy for TOF is surgical repair.
-Medical management includes prevention and treatment of hypoxemia, polycythemia, infection, and microcytic hypochromic anemia.
-It is important to avoid dehydration to prevent increased risk of cerebral infarcts because of hemoconcentration.
-Surgical management may be either palliative or corrective with palliative procedures undertaken to improve pulmonary blood flow by creating a pathway between systemic and pulmonary circulation.
+Medical management includes the prevention and treatment of hypoxemia, polycythemia, infection, and microcytic hypochromic anemia.
+It is important to avoid dehydration to prevent an increased risk of cerebral infarcts because of hemoconcentration.
+Surgical management may be either palliative or corrective, with palliative procedures undertaken to improve pulmonary blood flow by creating a pathway between systemic and pulmonary circulation.

 Typically no murmur is present.
 The second sound will be closely split.
 If the coarctation is distal to the insertion of the ductus arteriosus, collateral circulation will be established during fetal life to permit perfusion to the lower half of the body.
 This x-ray shows an indentation of the aorta that resembles the number 3.
 The infant will present with CHF, absent, weak, or delayed pulses in the lower extremities, and bounding pulses in the upper extremities.
 There may be a systolic thrill felt at the suprasternal notch.

 Surgery is performed at three to five years of age if signs and symptoms can be medically controlled.
-Surgery is performed earlier if medical management is not successful in providing adequate oxygenation, preventing CHF, and avoiding sub-acute bacterial endocarditis.
+Surgery is performed earlier if medical management fails to provide adequate oxygenation, prevent CHF, and avoid sub-acute bacterial endocarditis.
 Prostaglandin E1 may be needed to maintain ductal patency if the constricted segment is at the level of the ductus arteriosus.

 Pulmonary atresia results in the absence of communication between the right ventricle and the pulmonary artery.
 The right ventricle is usually hypoplastic, with thick ventricular walls.
-The presence of a PDA, ASD, or patent foramen ovale to allow the mixing of blood is crucial for survival.
-Cyanosis and tachypnea present without other signs of obvious respiratory distress.
+The presence of a PDA, ASD, or patent foramen ovale to allow blood mixing is crucial for survival.
+Cyanosis and tachypnea are present without other signs of obvious respiratory distress.
 A soft systolic murmur is heard at the upper left sternal border.
 Heart size may be normal or enlarged.
 There are decreased pulmonary vascular markings.

-Prostaglandins are used to maintain ductal patency until balloon atrial septostomy can be performed to promote the mixing of systemic and pulmonary venous blood in the atria.
+Prostaglandins are used to maintain ductal patency until balloon atrial septostomy can promote the mixing of systemic and pulmonary venous blood in the atria.
 Surgical correction is performed by creating a systemic-pulmonary artery shunt between the left subclavian artery and the left pulmonary artery.

-Pulmonary Stenosis is when the narrowing of the pulmonary valve causes the right ventricle to pump harder to get blood past the blockage.
+Pulmonary stenosis is when narrowing the pulmonary valve causes the right ventricle to pump harder to get blood past the blockage.
 Cyanosis depends on the severity of the stenosis.
 Valvuloplasty may be done during cardiac catheterization to stretch the valve.
 Moderate stenosis may cause easy tiring.
 Severe or critical pulmonary stenosis will cause CHF.
-There is a pulmonary systolic ejection click at the upper left sternal border and widely split S2 or systolic ejection murmur (grade 2 to 5/6), at the upper left sternal border and transmits across the back.
+A pulmonary systolic ejection click at the upper left sternal border and widely split S2 or systolic ejection murmur (grade 2 to 5/6) at the upper left sternal border and transmits across the back.

-Surgical correction is performed in children when the right ventricular pressure measures 80 to 100 mm Hg, and balloon valvuloplasty is not successful.
-Infants with critical pulmonary stenosis and CHF require prostaglandin infusion to maintain ductal patency until the surgery is performed.
+Surgical correction is performed in children when the right ventricular pressure measures 80 to 100 mm Hg, and balloon valvuloplasty is unsuccessful.
+Infants with critical pulmonary stenosis and CHF require prostaglandin infusion to maintain ductal patency until surgery.

 TGA is the result of inappropriate septation and migration of truncus.
 The aorta receives unoxygenated blood and returns it to the systemic circuit.
 There are two separate parallel circulations.
 Marked cyanosis is present, as well as signs of CHF.
 There will be a loud, harsh systolic murmur.
 Hypoglycemia, hypocalcemia, and metabolic acidosis are frequently present.
 On x-ray, the heart is enlarged and has a narrow base.
 It is described as egg-shaped.

 TGA is a cardiac emergency.
 Immediate management includes the correction of acidosis, hypoglycemia, and hypocalcemia.
 Oxygen and prostaglandins are administered.
 Cardiac catheterization with balloon atrial septostomy is done.
 The prognosis for TGA without surgical intervention is poor.
-Definitive surgical correction is done by switching the right and left-sided structures at the ventricular level, the artery level, or the atrial level.
+Definitive surgical correction is done by switching the right and left-sided structures at the ventricular, artery, or atrial levels.

-In this condition, there is no tricuspid valve, so no blood can flow from the right atrium to the right ventricle.
+There is no tricuspid valve in this condition, so that no blood can flow from the right atrium to the right ventricle.
 The right ventricle is small, and survival depends on an ASD or VSD.
-Most of the poorly oxygenated blood goes from the left ventricle into the aorta and on to the body.
+Most poorly oxygenated blood goes from the left ventricle into the aorta and onto the body.
 The rest of the blood flows through the VSD to the small right ventricle to the pulmonary artery and back to the lungs.
 The infant is cyanotic.

 Treatment is focused on preventing CHF and hypoxemia.
-Diuretics may be administered to decrease pulmonary edema and balloon atrial septostomy performed to enlarge the interatrial communication that will promote better mixing of blood.
+Diuretics may be administered to decrease pulmonary edema, and balloon atrial septostomy performed to enlarge the interatrial communication to promote better blood mixing.
 Surgery is delayed until infancy if medical management is successful.